xor2003/masm2c/README.md

 Sure ASM2C have cleaner code but it written on Swift and less instructions supported, also only protected mode.

 TODO:
+- structures support
+- macros support
 - equ out of segment/proceedure
-- macros support
 - full VGA/EGA
 - ~~better parser based on Masm EBNF~~
 - proper SB emulation or use DOSBOX as library